rwjones75000/Cletho/RAG/ArchitecturalConsiderations.md

 Cletho’s RAG is **dual-triggered**:

+1. **Script-originated events**
+   Retrieval will be triggered from Cletho’s internal scripts, for example:
+   - When a step calls for a **definition or explanation**
+   - When a worked **example** or template is useful
+   - When Cletho needs to surface **heuristics or bias checks**

-1. **User-originated input**
+2. **User-originated input**
-   Retrieval may be initiated by any form of user input, not just explicit questions.
+   Retrieval may also be initiated by any form of user input, not just explicit questions.
 Examples:
    - A direct **question**: *“What’s expected utility?”*
    - An **answer** to Cletho’s question: *“I think anchoring is affecting me here.”*
    - A **statement or reflection**: *“This payoff seems hard to compare.”*

-2. **Script-originated events**
-   Retrieval may also be triggered from Cletho’s internal scripts, for example:
-   - When a step calls for a **definition or explanation**
-   - When a worked **example** or template is useful
-   - When Cletho needs to surface **heuristics or bias checks**

 This design means the retrieval system is not simply reactive — it is woven into the procedural flow of Cletho’s dialogue.